hashicorp/vagrant/website/docs/source/v2/getting-started/index.html.md

 Vagrant.
 After reading the guide though, don't forget that Vagrant can work with [many other providers](/v2/getting-started/providers.html).

-Before diving into your first project, please [install Vagrant](/v2/installation/index.html).
+Before diving into your first project, please [install the latest version of Vagrant](/v2/installation/index.html).
 And because we'll be using [VirtualBox](http://www.virtualbox.org) as our provider for the getting started guide, please install that as well.